-What You Need to Know to Go Solar in New Hampshire
+What You Need to Know to Go Solar in New Hampshire in 2019

 New Hampshire might be known a bit more for maple syrup and its northern mountains than the strength of its sunshine, but don’t be fooled!
 Solar energy is today the most cost-effective way for homes, businesses, and institutions in New Hampshire to get control over their energy bills and lock in a reliable cost of energy from a proven solution: the sun.

 It may not seem it in the midst of a winter storm, but New Hampshire actually receives quite an incredible amount of solar energy each year – in fact, a full 33% more sunshine than Germany, a world leader in solar energy adoption.
 Our climate may be cold, but cold is actually good for solar panels.
 In the brisk but sunny fall and spring, solar panels in New Hampshire will produce a disproportionately high amount of power, helping to make up for any power loss due to solar panels being covered in snow.